The flying fish model:

 – Number of cycles per pulse: 100 cycles per pulse.

-By creating interference between the frequencies \( f_1 \), \( f_2 \), and \( f_3 \), low-frequency beat components will be generated, which are critical for achieving the desired spinor flipping frequency.
-The differences between these frequencies will produce beat frequencies in the Hz range, specifically 5.63 Hz, enabling modulation of spinor flipping and its quantum dynamics.
-These low-frequency components will be modulated to the target frequency, calculated based on experimental conditions to match the gravitational effects observed in Earth’s orbit (gravitational acceleration approximately 8.7 m/s²).
+By creating interference between the frequencies \( f_1 \), \( f_2 \), and \( f_3 \), low-frequency beat components will be generated, which are essential for achieving the desired spinor state transition.
+The differences between these frequencies will produce beat frequencies in the Hz range, specifically 5.63 Hz, enabling controlled modulation of spinor flipping and the associated quantum transitions.
+These low-frequency components are tuned to a target frequency, calculated based on experimental conditions, to match the gravitational effects induced by the spinor fields, analogous to the weak gravitational acceleration observed in orbit (about 8.7 m/s²).

 Sample and environment preparation

-The test material will be titanium hydride (TiH₂) or palladium hydride (PdHx), as these materials efficiently bind hydrogen atoms.
-They contain enough protons for measuring precession.
-The experiment will be conducted in a cryogenic environment with a temperature below 10 K, ensuring the stability of quantum states and minimizing thermal noise.
-The sample will be placed at the center of the experimental setup between three Helmholtz coils, which will generate a homogeneous magnetic field.
+The material to be tested will be titanium hydride (TiH2) or palladium hydride (PdHx), as these materials efficiently bind hydrogen atoms and provide a sufficient number of protons.
+The experiment will be performed in a cryogenic environment with the temperature maintained below 10 K to ensure the stability of the quantum states and to minimize thermal noise.
+The sample will be placed in the center of the experimental setup, between three Helmholtz coils that will create a homogeneous magnetic field.

 Applications